squiggles1024/IIS2MDC_Driver/README.md

 4. Pass the init struct, IO Driver, and device handle to IIS2MDC_Init()
 5. Functions listed in IIS2MDC.h can now be used by passing the initialized device handle as a function arguement Above example was implemented on an STM32U5 processor (b-u585i-iot02a discovery board)

+Logging functions may be removed and replaced with user code.